ubidots/ubidots-dragino/README.rst

-Add the LUA files to dragino
+Add the LUA files to Dragino
 ----------------------------

-1. Connect to dragino.
+1. Connect to your Dragino device.
 This Wiki will help you do it: http://wiki.dragino.com/index.php?title=Access_MS14

-2. Go to the root directory and add the 3 LUA files contained in this repository: "ubidots.lua", "ubidots_get.lua" and "ubidots_post.lua"
+2. Go to the root directory in Linux and add the 3 LUA files contained in this repository: "ubidots.lua", "ubidots_get.lua" and "ubidots_post.lua"